eliben/raft/README.md

 Depending on the part and your machine, the tests can take up to a minute to run.
 Feel free to enable verbose logging with ``-v``, and/or used the provided ``dotest.sh`` script to run specific tests with log visualization.

+## Contributing

+I'm interested in hearing your opinion or suggestions for the code in this repository.
+Feel free to open an issue if something is unclear, or if you think you found a bug.
+Code contributions through PRs are welcome as well.